gabrielmellace1/image-background-removal/README.md

-# Image Background Removal Service
+# Image Background removal Service

 This service provides a simple way to upload images and have their backgrounds removed using a combination of Node.js for the server backend and a Python script for image processing.